 As with the acute stage, pharmacologic interventions play a limited role in the management of dizziness.
-Medication management is implemented to suppress symptoms and is not curative 18.
-Vestibular rehabilitation is a non-invasive curative therapy shown to improve subjective measures of dizziness, balance, and gait performance, as well as, activities of daily living, and visual impairments (Cochrane review).
-Such rehabilitation therapies have been found to be superior to medication management in terms of improving symptoms 18.
+Medication management is implemented to suppress symptoms and is not curative.
+22 Vestibular rehabilitation is a non-invasive curative therapy shown to improve subjective measures of dizziness, balance, and gait performance, as well as, activities of daily living, and visual impairments (Cochrane review).
+Such rehabilitation therapies have been found to be superior to medication management in terms of improving symptoms.
+22

 Coordination of care:

-Patient, family, and the treating team of physiatrists, Otolaryngologists and neurologists play a role in team effort to manage dizziness
+Patient, family, and the treating team of physiatrists, Otolaryngologists, cardiologists, neuro-ophthalmologists, optometrists, endocrinologists and neurologists may play a role in team effort to manage dizziness

 Patients and family should be educated to be aware that dizziness can lead to loss of balance and falls with injuries.
 They should be advised to make their homes fall-proof by removing tripping hazards such as loose rugs, and long electrical cords.
 Emphasize to move slowly and avoid driving when they feel dizzy.